JonahGroendal/inverse-trs/README.md

 Each ESSA swap contract is collateralized with only one asset, but multliple contracts will be deployed, each with its own collateral.
 This allows traders a choice in the types and ratios of the collateral underlying their hedges.
 Alternatively, a blended collateral contract is planned to mix multiple collateral types into one, allowing for a multi-collateral stablecoin.

 ### Synthetix
-From an end user's perspective, ESSA and Synthetix are very similar: they both offer collateralized synthetic assets, but under the hood there are a number of differences.
-Nost notably, the type of collateral used and the segmentation of debt.
+From an end user's perspective, ESSA and Synthetix are very similar.
+They both offer collateralized synthetic assets but under the hood there are a number of differences.
+Most notably, the type of collateral used and the segmentation of debt.
 Synthetix uses its own native token to collateralize all its synths in a 'pooled debt' model.
 ESSA, on the other hand, uses only existing crypto assets such as ETH and segments debt between each of its synths.

 ## Possible Attack Vectors
 ### Frontrunning / Sandwiching
-A successful frontrunning attack could steal gains from or magnify losses of honest participants, so it's imperative that it's never possible.
+A successful frontrunning attack could steal gains from or magnify losses of honest participants so it's imperative that it's never possible.

 #### Frontrunning Price Oracle Updates
 This involves an attacker watching the mempool for a price oracle update then using a MEV auction to insert a buy or sell transaction infront of it to make a risk-free profit from the price change.
 Because this possibility, the contrats cannot be deployed on Ethereum L1.
 Instead they are deployed on Arbitrum One, an L2 where transactions are executed in the order they are received by the sequencer(s).